gestylinaga/theOdinProject-Notes/javascript/organizing-factory_functions_and_the_module_pattern.md

 practice.

 ### Back to Factory Functions
+Recall that factories are simply plain old JavaScript functions that return objects for you to use.

+An example game using objects to describe players and functions for things they can do:
 ```javascript
 const Player = (name, level) => {
   let health = level * 2;